 Pulses that fall below the WaveDeform threshold and are not reconstructed contribute to an inefficiency in the individual DOMs.
-That is, the shape below the WaveDeform threshold does not have a significant impact, but the relative area of the SPE charge template below to WaveDeform threshold to above the WaveDeform threshold changes the efficiency of the DOM.
+That is, the shape below the WaveDeform software threshold does not have a significant impact, but the relative area of the SPE charge template below compared to above this threshold changes the efficiency of the DOM.
 This analysis assumes the same shape of the steeply falling exponential component (Exp1) for all DOMs in the detector to avoid large fluctuations in the DOM-to-DOM efficiencies.
 The modified WaveDeform data will strictly be used to determine the Exp1 component.
-Specifically, using the modified WaveDeform, we background-subtract the BeaconLaunch distribution from the MinBias data, fit the resulting distribution to determine the components of Eq.
-2.1, and use only the measured shape and normalization of Exp1 in all subsequent unmodified WaveDeform fits.
+Specifically, using the aggregate of the entire ensemble of DOMs with the modified WaveDeform dataset, we background-subtract the BeaconLaunch distribution from the MinBias data, fit the resulting distribution to determine the components of Eq.
+1.1, and use only the measured shape and normalization of Exp1 in all subsequent standard WaveDeform fits.

 As described in Sec.
-1.1, the Gaussian mean $(\mu)$ is used to determine the gain setting for each PMT.
-Therefore, it is particularly important that the fit quality in this region accurately describes the data.
+1.1, the Gaussian mean (μ) is used to determine the gain setting for each PMT.
+Therefore, it is particularly important that the fit quality in the peak region accurately describes the data.
 While fitting to the full charge distribution improves the overall fit agreement, the mismatch between the chosen functional form (Eq.
 1.1) and a true SPE charge distribution can cause the Gaussian component to pull away from its ideal location.
 To compensate for this, the fitting algorithm prioritizes fitting to the data around the Gaussian mean.
 This is accomplished by first fitting to the full distribution to get an estimate of the Gaussian mean location.
-Then, the statistical uncertainty is reduced in the region $\pm 0.15$ PE around the original estimated Gaussian mean, and the distribution is re-fitted.
+Then, the data in the region ± 0.15 PE around the original estimated Gaussian mean is weighted to have a higher impact on the fit, and the distribution is re-fitted.

-Upon fitting the MinBias data with the predetermined values for Exp1, the residual of each fit is calculated by measuring the percentage difference between the fit and the data.
+Upon fitting the MinBias dataset with the predetermined values for Exp_1 , the residual of each fit is calculated by measuring the percentage difference between the fit and the data.
 The average residual is then used as a global scaling factor for all SPE charge templates to account for the difference between the chosen model (Eq.
-2.1) and the actual data.
+1.1) and the actual data.